nikhilpattarwal/cooking_application/README.md

+One important aspect of this project is that it does not use routing.
+This project uses conditional rendering of components instead of routing for navigation.
+The decision not to use routing was made because of considerations related to deploying on GitHub Pages.
+GitHub Pages typically work best with single-page applications (SPAs), and using  routing can sometimes lead to issues with client-side routing on GitHub Pages.

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.